MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-welcome.md

 ms.custom: ""
 ---

-# Microsoft R Server: Operationalization
+# Microsoft R Server: operationalizing your code

 This page provides links to the MSDN documentation for the versions of DeployR Enterprise shipped with Microsoft R Server and SQL Server.